 La Rotisserie, 33 Hillier Street, Sheung Wan | (+852) 9791 9045

-Though Sai Ying Pun burger joint Electric Ave is due to close its doors soon, the team’s spin-off concept, Smashed, is still going strong.
+Although Sai Ying Pun burger joint Electric Ave has closed its doors, the team’s spin-off concept, Smashed, is still going strong.
 The focus at this little takeaway shop is smashed burgers—a.k.a. burgers with patties that have been smashed down on the grill to get a deliciously crispy, browned crust while retaining a juicy centre.
 Besides the classic American burger (starts from $58) with the usual toppings of lettuce, pickle, tomato, and red onion, there’s also the Hangry Bird ($68) burger, featuring a deep-fried chicken schnitzel, spicy mayo, shredded lettuce, maple syrup pickled onions, and hot sauce.
 Don’t forget to leave space for Electric Ave’s famous rosemary fries ($35)!